 If you want to become a respiratory therapist, you should want to treat patients who have respiratory or breathing issues.
 While these professionals are healthcare practitioners, like occupational therapists, they’re not doctors.
 However, respiratory therapists do work closely with doctors to help patients breathe normally or deal with chronic lung diseases.

-Respiratory therapists earn $61,330 a year.
-Jobs in the field are expected to grow by 19 percent within the next 10 years, a faster rate than the average.
-All states but Alaska require that therapists be licensed before practicing respiratory therapy.
+Respiratory therapists earn $80,450 a year.
+Jobs in the field are expected to grow by 12% within the next 10 years, a faster rate than the average.
+Keep in mind, though, that all states but Alaska require therapists to be licensed before practicing respiratory therapy.

 Conclusion

-People often believe they need a four-year degree to land well-paying jobs.
-However, in 2023 this isn’t the case and vocational schools are a competitive option.
-Whether a vocational program will work for you, depends on the career you wish to pursue.
+People often believe they need a traditional four-year college to land a well-paying job.
+However, in 2025 this is often not the case, and vocational schools are a competitive option.
+Whether a trade program will work for you depends on the career you wish to pursue.

 It’s also vital to note that vocational degrees are cheaper and quicker than university degrees, and many employers look for these technical skills.